joyent/conch-api/docs/modules/Conch::Controller::Login.md

 ## \_create\_jwt

-Create a JWT and sets it up to be returned in the response body under the key 'jwt\_token'.
+Create a JWT to be returned to the user, for future presentation in the 'Authorization Bearer' header.

 ## authenticate